torvalds/linux/Documentation/media/uapi/rc/lirc-dev-intro.rst

 BPF based IR decoder
 ********************

-The kernel has support for decoding the most common IR protocols, but there are many protocols which are not supported.
+The kernel has support for decoding the most common :ref:`IR protocols <Remote_controllers_Protocols>`, but there are many protocols which are not supported.
 To support these, it is possible to load an BPF program which does the decoding.
 This can only be done on LIRC devices which support reading raw IR.